Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Normalization Methods as Preconditioning

 \subsection{Batch Normalization}

-Batch Normalization (BN) \cite{Ioffe15} generalizes the idea of input normalization to hidden layers of neural network.
-BN for the $\ell$th layer is a linear layer inserted between the hidden layers $h^{(\ell-1)}$ and $h^{(\ell)}$ to center and scale the variable $h^{(\ell-1)}$ to have zero mean and unit variance across the mini-batch features.
+Batch Normalization (BatchNorm or BN) of \cite{Ioffe15} generalizes the idea of input normalization to hidden layers of neural network.
+BN for the $\ell$th layer is a linear layer inserted between the hidden variables $h^{(\ell-1)}$ and $h^{(\ell)}$ to center and scale the variable $h^{(\ell-1)}$ to have zero mean and unit variance across the mini-batch features.
 Specifically, BN replaces the $\ell$-th hidden layer (\ref{layer}) by

 where